mrc-ide/packit/README.md

 (which provide generic test) will be matched and their tests run.
 If the base url is not for localhost, only the generic tests will be matched and run.

-e2e test are currently all read-only.
+e2e tests are currently all read-only.
 A feature to allow tests which change the state of the system for non-prod servers only will be added in a future branch.

 Playwright tests are in `./app/e2e`.
 By default, they will run against localhost, and expect basic auth super user to be